Olympus E-M10 III vs YI M1

-Both the E-M10 III and the M1 are recent models that are part of the current product line-up.
-The E-M10 III replaced the earlier Olympus E-M10 II, while the M1 does not have a direct predecessor.
+The M1 is a recent model that features in the current product line-up of YI.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and YI websites.

 So how do things add up?
 Is the Olympus E-M10 III better than the YI M1 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Olympus OM-D E-M10 Mark III:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - Faster burst: Shoots at higher frequency (8.6 vs 5 flaps/sec) to capture the decisive moment.

 - Less disturbing: Has an electronic shutter option for completely silent shooting.